Natony-132/Flight-sim-breakout-board-pcb/README.md

 This proved to be unnecessary due to filters built into the Arduino program.
 This was not unexpected, so a filter bypass was built into the PCB so that the physical filter doesn't need to not be populated during board assembly.

 Later iterations will leave off this filter entirely.

+These custom circuit boards were used in a UH-34 Sikorsky helicopter collective and a replica FA18 landing gear panel.